Unboxed-Software/solana-course/content/close-mint.md

 ```

 The starter code comes with following files:
- - `keypair-helpers.ts`
  - `print-helpers.ts`
  - `index.ts`

-The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.

 The `print-helpers.ts` file has a function called `printTableData`.
 We'll be using the `printTableData` function to print information about tokens and their mints in a readable fashion.